mih/Psignifit-3.x/doc-src/BAYESINTRO.rst

 Bayesian model fitting and prior selection
 ==========================================

-The new psignifit version heavily relies on bayesian methods.
-So far, our simulations with psignifit seem to indicate that bayesian inference for psychometric functions (based on Markov Chain Monte Carlo) is superior to maximum likelihood inference with a sampling distribution that is approximated using the bootstrap technique.
+The new psignifit version heavily relies on Bayesian methods.
+So far, our simulations with psignifit seem to indicate that Bayesian inference for psychometric functions (based on Markov Chain Monte Carlo) is superior to maximum likelihood inference with a sampling distribution that is approximated using the bootstrap technique.
-Here, we present a very general introduction to bayesian analysis that is specially tailored towards psychometric functions.
+Here, we present a very general introduction to Bayesian analysis that is specially tailored towards psychometric functions.
 More elaborate introductions to the topic can be found in most modern textbooks about statistics.

-The idea of bayesian inference
+The idea of Bayesian inference
 ------------------------------

-The basic idea of bayesian inference is to treat both, parameters as well as data, as probabilistic.
-That means, that a "model" in bayesian terms is an explicit formulation of the joint distribution of parameters :math:`\theta` and data :math:`\mathcal{D}`
+The basic idea of Bayesian inference is to treat both, parameters as well as data, as probabilistic.
+That means, that a "model" in Bayesian terms is an explicit formulation of the joint distribution of parameters :math:`\theta` and data :math:`\mathcal{D}`

 .. math::